Face Redness: How to Get Rid of Red Spots on Your Face

 1. Stress: We’ve long been told that stress affects our health in a variety of ways, so it should come as no surprise that excess stress can make facial redness worse.
 To prevent stress-induced redness, practice meditation, exercise regularly, and be sure you’re getting the adequate amount of rest.

-2. Sun Exposure: We all know spending too much time in the sun can cause a sunburn, but any type of sun exposure can make facial redness worse.
+2. Sun Exposure: We all know spending too much time in the sun, especially when there’s a high UV index, can cause a sunburn, but any type of sun exposure can make facial redness worse.
 The UV rays from the sun trigger your blood vessels to grow; the only way to reduce this is through laser treatment.
 Be sure you’re applying sunscreen every time you head outside.
-Our sunscreen stick is easy to take on the go.
+Sunforgettable® Total Protection® Brush-On Shield SPF 50 is easy to take on the go.

 3. Alcohol: Alcohol causes inflammation throughout your body, and this inflammation is easy to spot on your skin.
 Excess alcohol causes the small blood vessels in your skin to widen, allowing more blood to flow close to the surface of your skin.
 This can lead to flush, which may cause capillaries to break.
 Drink in moderation to avoid these harmful effects.